alozano-77/AWS-SAA-C02-Course/README.md

 Logs API calls or activities as **CloudTrail Event**

 Stores the last 90 days of events in the **Event History**.
-This is enabled by default and is no additional cost.
+This is enabled by default at no additional cost.

 To customize the service you need to create a new **trail**.
-Two types of events.
-Default only logs Management Events
+There are two types of events:

 - Management Events:
-Provide information about management operations performed on resources in the AWS account.
-Create an EC2 instance or terminating one.
+Provides information about management operations performed on resources in the AWS account such as creating an EC2 instance or terminating one.
+Enabled by default.

 - Data Events:
 Objects being uploaded to S3 or a Lambda function being invoked.
 This is not